 Treatment Options for IVDD in Dogs

-For those dogs who are suffering chronic pain, extreme appetite loss or other, specifically acute symptoms may be in large amounts of pain.
+Typically, your Veterinary surgeon will want to start your dog’s treatment by prescribing various anti-inflammatory drugs.
+These will help isolate the swelling between the Vertebra and allow your dog to heal.
+However, dogs suffering chronic pain, extreme appetite loss, or other, specifically acute symptoms may be in large amounts of pain.
 It is at these times that your vet will consider surgery.

 Which brings us to…